 Clinical Significance

-For conditions affecting the long head of the biceps tendon proximally, the following physical therapy regimens can be considered:
+For conditions affecting the proximal aspect of the long head of the biceps tendon, the following treatments can be considered:

-Focused stretching on the anterior shoulder structures, including pectoralis minor, should also be considered.
-Other modalities, such as dry needling, have demonstrated promise in preliminary animal studies.
+Focused stretching of the anterior shoulder structures, including pectoralis minor, should also be considered.
+Modalities like dry needling have shown promise in preliminary animal studies.
+Surgery is warranted in severe or refractory conditions.

 References